ByteRookie/AGS_Service/README.md

 3. Add the configuration details to your `configuration.yaml` file (see below).
 4. Restart Home Assistant.

+## Quick Start

+Follow these basic steps to try AGS Service immediately:

+1. Install the integration through HACS using the instructions above.
+2. Copy the [minimal configuration](#minimal-configuration) into your `configuration.yaml` file.
+3. Import `AGS Automation Example.yaml` from this repository via **Settings → Automations** and enable it.

 ## Configuration

 Add the integration to `configuration.yaml`.